Basic Microsoft DOS troubleshooting

 Messages encountered during boot

-Before following the steps below, make sure that the error you are encountering is not already documented on Computer Hope, by performing a quick search for the error and by looking through our MS-DOS Q&A section.
+Before following the steps below, make sure that the error you are encountering is not already documented on Computer Hope.
+You can do this by performing a quick search for the error or by looking through our MS-DOS Q&A section.

 - Ensure that your computer BIOS settings are correctly configured to the hardware that is installed in your computer.
 Improper settings in the BIOS may cause various errors when first booting an IBM compatible computer.
 These errors often occur as the computer is first booting and may stop the load process of the computer.